 Board of Directors

-Before joining Target, Herron worked as a business development analyst for Siemens in Paderborn, Germany, and designed distribution centers for Fortune 500 companies while based in Chicago.
+Eric Herron, Board Chair.
+Herron currently works in International Finance at 3M providing financial counsel to 3M subsidiaries worldwide.
+Prior to 3M, he held several finance roles at Target Corporation driving strategic initiatives for international expansion, technology investment, e-commerce, and supply chain optimization.
+Herron has also worked as a business development analyst for Siemens in Paderborn, Germany, and designed distribution centers for Fortune 500 companies while based in Chicago.
 A resident of south Minneapolis, he serves on the board of the Southern Theater and is on the steering committee of the Minneapolis Chamber of Commerce Leadership Twin Cities program.
-As a member of Venture’s board, Herron assists with financial oversight and technology planning.

 Brian Jones, Vice-Chair.
 An attorney, Jones was the former general counsel of the United States Department of Education.
 From 2007 to this year, he served as a member and for the last three years as chair of the District of Columbia Public Charter School Board, the public entity that oversees all charter schools in Washington, D.C.
 Jones is currently senior counsel for Strayer University, a private university that serves more than 50,000 students in over 20 states.